Bockscar: Landing and debriefing

 Because of the delays in the mission and the inoperative fuel transfer pump, the B-29 did not have sufficient fuel to reach the emergency landing field at Iwo Jima, so Sweeney flew the aircraft to Okinawa.
 Arriving there, he circled for 20 minutes trying to contact the control tower for landing clearance, finally concluding that his radio was faulty.
 Critically low on fuel, Bockscar barely made it to the runway at Yontan Airfield on Okinawa.
 With only enough fuel for one landing attempt, Sweeney and Albury brought Bockscar in at 150 mph instead of the normal 120 mph, firing distress flares to alert the field of the uncleared landing.
 The number two engine died from fuel starvation as Bockscar began its final approach.
-Touching the runway hard, the heavy B-29 slewed left and towards a row of parked B-24 bombers before the pilots managed to regain control.
+Touching the runway hard, the heavy B-29 slewed left and toward a row of parked B-24 bombers before the pilots managed to regain control.
 The B-29's reversible propellers were insufficient to slow the aircraft adequately, and with both pilots standing on the brakes, Bockscar made a swerving 90-degree turn at the end of the runway to avoid running off the runway.
 A second engine died from fuel exhaustion by the time the plane came to a stop.
 The flight engineer later measured fuel in the tanks and concluded that less than five minutes total remained.

 Following the mission, there was confusion over the identification of the plane.
 The first eyewitness account by war correspondent William L. Laurence of The New York Times, who accompanied the mission aboard the aircraft piloted by Bock, reported that Sweeney was leading the mission in The Great Artiste.
 However, he also noted its "Victor" number as 77, which was that of Bockscar, writing that several personnel commented that 77 was also the jersey number of the football player Red Grange.
 Laurence had interviewed Sweeney and his crew in depth and was aware that they referred to their airplane as The Great Artiste.
-Except for Enola Gay, none of the 393d's B-29s had yet had names painted on the noses, a fact which Laurence himself noted in his account, and unaware of the switch in aircraft, Laurence assumed Victor 77 was The Great Artiste.
+Except for Enola Gay, none of the 393rd's B-29s had yet had names painted on the noses, a fact which Laurence himself noted in his account, and unaware of the switch in aircraft, Laurence assumed Victor 77 was The Great Artiste.
 In fact, The Great Artiste was Victor 89.

-Current status
+Post-war status

 After the war, Bockscar returned to the United States in November 1945 and served with the 509th at Roswell Army Air Field, New Mexico.
-It was nominally assigned to the Operation Crossroads task force, but there are no records indicating that it deployed for the tests.
+It was nominally assigned to the Operation Crossroads nuclear weapons test task force, but there are no records indicating that it deployed for the tests.
 In August 1946, it was assigned to the 4105th Army Air Force Unit at Davis-Monthan Army Air Field, Arizona, for storage.